Do it yourself

 Low action for light playing

-Embracing the instrument, as if you are playing it, press the E bass string at 1st fret with left hand and last fret with right hand and check the distance between the string and the 10°th fret : the string is a straightedge so you can check the neck curvature: if there is a credit card thickness space, that is avarage lower action neck bend, and if there is two credit card thickness that the avarage higher action neck bend.
-If there is no card means you are having hard times and three cards means you are wealthy.
+Embracing the instrument, as if you are playing it, press the E bass string at 1st fret with left hand and last fret with right hand and check the distance between the string and the 9°th fret : the string is a straightedge so you can check the neck curvature:

 The neck should normally be slightly bended as if you observe the pattern of a vibrating string it is a kind of an ellipse.
 It mean that to let it vibrate freely without touching the frets , the neck should follows this curve of the ellipse.
 The more you go up on the neck the more this ellipse became small as strings get shorter, so means that the curve of the neck should be more pronounced towards the nut and can go flatten towards the body.
 This normally happen as the neck reduce it’s dimension in thickness and side measure going towards the nut letting it bends more where is thinner.
 So you can also understand why thinner strings or loosed detuned strings need for higher action.

 Our truss rods are 2 way, means that you can let them work in both ways.
 Between the two actions there is a loosen position you can detect.
 Is important to know this as you can check neck condition: without strings and with the truss rod in this loosen position the neck shoud be essentially straight as it was when we built it.
 Our neck is engeeneered to allow just a minimal bend due to strings pull , so just a minimal work is asked to the trussrod.